 As mentioned, the most obvious example of refined sugar is white crystal table sugar.

 However, refined sugar can also be disguised as these chemical aliases, particularly in packaged food ingredients:

 - Malt syrup

 Refined sugars raise blood pressure and cause a chemical response in the brain that tells the pancreas that there is chaos in the body and to release insulin.

 The sudden burst of insulin in the blood stream generally gives a temporary burst of energy, but then quickly crashes making you feel lethargic.

 This process also tells the body to lay down fat to protect itself.
 Refined sugar also can cause the brain to atrophy or shrink, reducing blood flow to the brain, which ultimately leads to cognitive decline and the development of vascular dementia.

 Some of the most common effects of ongoing refined sugar consumption are:

 - Fatigue and adrenal weakness

-The truth is that artificial sweeteners are even worse for your health than white sugar because they are neurotoxins that heat up the brain.
+Artificial sweeteners are even worse for your health than white sugar because they contain known neurotoxins that disrupt healthy brain function.